w3c/webextensions/proposals/i18n-getOSLanguage.md

 **Summary**

-Allow to get the language of your operating system as an [BCP47 language tag](https://www.w3.org/International/core/langtags/rfc3066bis.html).
+Allows getting the language/locale of your operating system as a [BCP47 language tag](https://www.rfc-editor.org/bcp/bcp47.html)

 **Document Metadata**